 You can’t ignore the many details that can (and do) make the difference between measuring what’s easiest versus measuring what was meant to be measured.
 There are many subtleties to measuring something like customer retention, which need to be drawn out into a full definition, from which the measure can successfully be brought to life.

-No, the Balanced Scorecard is not all bad – it will go down in history as the serious beginning of non-financial performance measurement in the corporate world.
-And its heart is really the roadmap for linking what happens from day to day in a corporation to its strategic, longer term direction, through deliberate conversation about strategy design.
+The Balanced Scorecard is not all bad – it has already gone down in history as the serious beginning of non-financial performance measurement in the corporate world.
+And its heart is really the roadmap for linking the day-to-day to the longer-term strategic direction.
+And it does this through deliberate conversation about strategy design.
 But it’s not about performance measure design and implementation.

 Connect with Stacey